askpt/openfeature-dotnet-workshop/Workshop.md

 - Implement custom hooks for feature flag evaluations
 - Use hooks to log flag evaluation behavior (see https://openfeature.dev/docs/reference/concepts/hooks/)

-## Extra Exercises: Event Hnadlers
+## Extra Exercises: Event Handlers

 - Add an event handler to listen to flag changes
 - Use Events Listeners to dynamically change { something - could be global log level or something like that; anything that doesn't require a request }